Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Materials and Methods

-Next, we consider high-dimensional Gaussian sieve priors obtained via truncating Karhunen-Loève-type random series expansions, a frequently used approach in computation, e.g.~\cite{DS17,HSV14}.
-Section 2.2.2 in \cite{GN20} studied truncated Gaussian wavelet series priors, and we here provide an extension, via Theorem \ref{Theo:Main}, to expansions on the Dirichlet-Laplacian eigenbasis.
-Such constructions corresponds to commonly used Gaussian process priors with covariance kernel given by an inverse power of the Laplacian, e.g.~\cite[Section 2.4]{S10}.
-The eigenbasis can be numerically computed via efficient finite element methods for elliptic eigenvalue problems, offering a broadly applicable framework for implementation on general domains $\Ocal$.
-Details on computation and a numerical simulation study are provided in Section \ref{Sec:DirichLapl}.
+We first consider high-dimensional Gaussian sieve priors obtained via truncating Karhunen--Loève-type random series expansions, a~frequently used approach in computation, e.g.,~\cite{DS17}.
+In~particular, via Theorem \ref{Theo:Main}, we study procedures based on the Dirichlet--Laplacian eigenbasis.
+Such constructions corresponds to commonly used Gaussian process priors with covariance kernel given by an inverse power of the Laplacian, e.g.,~\cite{S10} (Section 2.4).
+The~eigenbasis can be numerically computed via efficient finite element methods for elliptic eigenvalue problems, offering a broadly applicable framework for implementation on general domains $\Ocal$.
+Details on computation and a numerical simulation study are provided in Section~\ref{Sec:DirichLapl}.